jdegrand/Rust-Maze-Solver/README.md

 - The only parameter it takes is a mutable self, so you must reference items from your struct in order to solve the maze.
 - When you solve the maze, it should be stored somewhere in your struct, as when you call `color_print_maze`, it should print out the maze with the solution.
 - This function returns a `Option`; `Some(n)` if it is solvable and (n can be the number of moves if you want to add that as a small challenge), or `None` if a maze is not solvable.

+`fmt`
+- This method should print a maze object in the format of a maze file, so you can easily call `println` and get the string representation of the maze.
+- The maze file is described in the next section.
 ---
 Generate
 ---